Mystery-Coder/go-quizzo-api/README.md

 The route `/new_quiz` is to POST a new quiz to the DB.
 Returns 400 status code if quiz name is taken.

+The `/quiz_exists` route is just an SQL exists statement for uniqueness of a quiz name.